-Read online or call the facility's HIM department for information specific to your request.
+Read online or call the facility's HIM department for information specific to your request for access or copies of your records.
 This will give you time to collect the required information and documentation before you arrive.
 If you are requesting another person's records, you can confirm in advance that you will have authorization.

-Provide as much information as you can on the authorization form.
+Provide as much information as you can on the patient access request form.
 This will speed up request processing by giving HIM professionals sufficient data to track down your records.
 If you have a common last name, provide extra information about yourself, such as your date of birth or the last four digits of your Social Security number.